lsst-dm/dm_dev_guide/python/numpydoc.rst

 Be as precise as possible when describing parameter types.
 The type description is free-form text, making it possible to list several supported types or indicate nuances.
 Complex and lengthy type descriptions can be partially moved to the parameter's *description* field.
-The following sections will help you deal with the different kinds of types commonly seen.
+The following sections will help you deal with the different kinds of types commonly seen:

+- :ref:`py-docstring-parameter-types-concrete`
+- :ref:`py-docstring-parameter-types-choices`
+- :ref:`py-docstring-parameter-types-sequences`
+- :ref:`py-docstring-parameter-types-dict`
+- :ref:`py-docstring-parameter-types-struct`
+- :ref:`py-docstring-parameter-types-array`
+- :ref:`py-docstring-parameter-types-callable`

+.. _py-docstring-parameter-types-concrete:

 Concrete types
 """"""""""""""